-Our internal testing reveals an average performance for day to day usage with a minor lag noticeable here and there, particularly at the time of switching apps when the cache is full.
-Otherwise, the swiping through the home screens and app switching is a smooth sail.
+Our internal testing reveals an average performance for day-to-day usage with a minor lag noticeable here and there, particularly at the time of switching apps when the cache is full.
+Otherwise, swiping through the home screens and app switching is a smooth sail.
 The phone can play PUBG at the lower setting, though you can experience intermittent frame drop despite an upgraded chipset.

 The phone offers facial and fingerprint unlocking in addition to the conventional solutions which work comparatively faster than some of the entry-level devices we reviewed recently.
 We also noted it transferred files at a very reasonable speed both internally and externally.

 The phone comes with the most commonly available EMUI 9.1 on the market.
 It could be irritating for some people to see so many preinstalled apps when they first log in.
-Apps like NBP digital, Booking.com, and AliExpress could be useful for some, but most of the users would prefer to uninstall them.
-The phone, however, supports Linux based EROFS file system technology that compresses the app for saving the memory.
+Apps like NBP digital, Booking.com, and AliExpress could be useful for some, but most users would prefer to uninstall them.
+The phone, however, supports Linux-based EROFS file system technology that compresses the app for saving memory.

 Huawei has improved the ‘Notepad’ much over the period that now offers a well-performing reminder notification for to-dos.
 The FM app inside is speedy in catching the stations, and the sound firing through the speaker gives a nice quality.

 The camera performance of this phone is impressive in the daylight.
-Although it does not have dedicated bokeh mode, the internal algorithm works well for closeup shots and differentiate the subject decently from the backgrounds, hence, creating a beautiful blur effect.
+Although it does not have a dedicated bokeh mode, the internal algorithm works well for closeup shots and differentiates the subject decently from the backgrounds, hence, creating a beautiful blur effect.